 Formal supervision meetings (See: What is a Formal Supervision Meeting (PDF , 426kb)) must happen at least every six to seven weeks (or more often if required by your department), but informal meetings are by negotiation.
 Evidence suggests that when students and supervisors are physically separated, frequent communication (eg at least weekly) is helpful.
 You and your supervisor(s) should discuss how often, and by what means, you will keep in touch during your TRR period and capture this supervision plan in writing so that you have shared expectations.
 Be prepared to review your plan as you progress through your TRR period.

-All new PGR students are potentially eligible for TRR.
-Exceptions are students on the following programmes:
+The following new PGR students are potentially eligible for TRR:

 TRR is not advised for Masters of Arts/Science (by research) due to the short duration of these programmes.